tylervalentine/NFLPlayoffPredictions2022/README.md

 ### prediction.php

--Designs page using HTML and CSS \n
--Used to get results from text prompts
+Designs page using HTML and CSS, used to get results from text prompts

 ### info.php (hidden)

--Processes incoming data using CSS \n
--Connects to MySQL database and inputs data given from HTML page
+Processes incoming data using CSS and connects to MySQL database to input data given from HTML page

 ### lombardi-trophy.png